 - Para 2.8: Risk-based approach – Introduction

-- Para 2.39: Risk-based approach – Dynamic risk management
+- Para 2.39: Risk-based approach – Dynamic risk management: new products & business practices

-- Para 4.11: Senior management responsibility – Policies, procedures and controls
+- Para 4.11: Senior management responsibility – Policies, procedures and controls: new products & business practices

 - Para 6.1: Customer due diligence – Introduction